jwpconsulting/projectify/docs/backend/services.md

 <resource_name>_find_by_<most significant filter criterion>
 ```

-For example, to define a function that find all workspace boards in a
+For example, to define a function that find all projects in a
 workspace, one would name it

 ```
-workspace_board_find_by_workspace
+project_find_by_workspace
 ```

 The reason we name it find, and not filter, is that filter implies ORM